Frequently Asked Questions:

 Q: How do I obtain a Kentucky Radiation license?

-A: Print and complete the Initial License Application submit with the supporting documents and required fee.
+A: Print and complete the License Application submit with the supporting documents and required fee.
 Processing of a complete application can take up to four (4) weeks.

 Q: Where do I get a state criminal background check?

 A: To obtain a state criminal background check, contact the state police department within the state you currently reside or work in and any other state in which you have worked or lived in the past five (5) years.
 The state background check must be completed within six (6) months of the application.
 Please note: Results of county criminal background checks are not accepted.
+Results of a nationwide criminal background check will also meet requirements.

 Q: I currently hold a temporary license.
 How do I obtain a permanent license?